Akbar Bugti: Early life and education

-Akbar Shahbaz Khan Bugti was born on 12 July 1926 in Dera Bugti (in present-day Balochistan).
-He was the son of the chief of his tribe, Mehrab Khan Bugti, and grandson of Sir Shahbaz Khan Bugti.
-He received his early education from Karachi Grammar School and later from Aitchison College after his father's death, later on he attended Oxford University.
-Being the son of the tribe's chief, he became the tumandar (chief) of his tribe after his father.
-Akbar Bugti had three wives and thirteen children (6 sons and 7 daughters) altogether.
+Akbar Shahbaz Khan Bugti was born on 12 July 1926 in Barkhan, in what was then the Chief Commissioner's Province of Balochistan under British rule.
+He was the son of Nawab Mehrab Khan Bugti, chief of the Bugti tribe, and the grandson of Sir Shahbaz Khan Bugti.
+He received his early education at Karachi Grammar School and subsequently at Aitchison College in Lahore.
+Following his father's death, he succeeded as tumandar of the Bugti tribe.